 I called Rabbi Heber because although I know that the he did his homework, and that Kosher and Pareve certification is serious in Jewish religion, I was still not satisfied that this was the complete answer.
 As we discussed, his article was 15 to 20 years old, and so its not possible to know if the wax configurations he wrote about then, are the same today.
 In fact, he had tried to do some follow-up research on this article some years later, and could no longer find the companies that he had originally interviewed.

-I still wanted someone to definitively state that the wax on my produce would (or would not) contain soy, dairy or gluten.
+I still wanted someone to definitively state that there is (or is not) gluten in waxed produce (or soy or dairy).
 So I consulted the Codex Alimentarius which states that “waxes may be bleached, mixed with alcohol… treated with sulfuric acid (candelilla wax)…” None of which sounds particularly pleasing, but still nothing about gluten, dairy or soy.

 I then contacted Dr. Jinhe Bai at the USDA’s Agricultural Research Service.
 He is an expert on the post harvest quality of fruits, including “edible coating technologies.”
 While he has seen research on all kinds of additives used in wax coatings, he says he has never seen gluten, dairy or soy actually used in commercial applications.
 He is an independent researcher, not working for a manufacturer, so I didn’t see why he would stretch the truth.
 And he told me he will keep in touch in case he does see something different.